The Girl's Guide to a Football Weekend in Vegas

 Even if you're not a fan of the game, if you're heading to Vegas this fall chances are you'll be traveling with someone who is.
 You may be tempted to get in a little shopping or spa time while your man is watching the big game.
 But why not book that massage so you're done by kickoff, slip into your favorite team apparel and join him?
 If you choose the right place to watch, you'll score big points with your guy and still have plenty of time before and after the game to enjoy all the nearby amenities.
 Who knows, if you get lucky on your football parlay, you may even win enough money for Vegas-style shopping spree!

 There is no better place to watch football than a sports book, especially if you want to wager on your favorite team.
 (See below for a football gambling primer.)
 A sports book is the part of the casino where gamblers can bet on almost any sporting competition, from football to horse racing to golf.
 With comfortable armchair seating and walls of large screen TVs to keep track of all the games, they're also the perfect place for sports fans to cheer on their teams.
 Most sports books have cocktail service (complimentary if you're betting) or full-service bars, and many have snack bars or an adjacent deli.
-While you can find a sports book at any of the big Vegas casinos, these sports books will satisfy any fan of the game while providing easy access to all the great shopping, shows, and dining the Strip has to offer:

 Caesar's Palace: The sports book at Caesar's Palace is old-school Vegas located in the heart of the Strip.
 The room cavernous and dark with 250 seats, lots of standing room, and TVs everywhere.
 Food is served there or Bobby Flay's Mesa Grill is located nearby.
 Book a pre-game aqua massage at Qua Baths and Spa if you must, but try to get to the sports book early enough get a seat around one of the coffee tables with its own flat-screen TV.
 Have your guy hold your seat while you sneak over to the Forum Shops at halftime.